Meshinchi-Lab/bulk_rnaseq_fusion_nf/README.md

   2. The location of the CTAT resource library
   3. The location of CICERO genome resource library

 The output of STAR aligner, [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki), and [Fusion-Inspector](https://github.com/FusionInspector/FusionInspector/wiki) will be uploaded to an S3 bucket.
 This includes the most relevant output files, such as SJ.out.tab, aligned.bam, and chimeric.junctions.tab, and the fusion inspector HTML report.

+The workflow also includes the [CICERO](https://github.com/stjude/CICERO) fusion detection algorithm that is run using the aligned.bam from STAR-aligner output.
 In addition, the fastq files undergo quality control checks and a multiQC report is generated and uploaded an S3 bucket.
-The workflow also includes the [CICERO](https://github.com/stjude/CICERO) fusion detection algorithm that is run using the aligned.bam from STAR-aligner output.

 The output files will be put into a directory that is named after the sample ID provided in the sample sheet file.

 The STAR-Fusion docker image can be updated easily by selecting the latest image from either 1) the CTAT [docker hub](https://hub.docker.com/r/trinityctat/starfusion) or [quay.io](quay.io).
 Then update the `fusion-processes.nf` with the appropriate image and tag.

+## Genome Reference Files

 The pre-build STAR-Fusion genome references can be found [here](https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/).